Nathan Ordaz: International career

 Ordaz is eligible to play for the United States, El Salvador, or Mexico.
 He has represented El Salvador at under-19 in 2021, joining the U-19 team in training camp and playing with the team at the Dallas Cup.
 He also earned five caps for the under-20 team.
 In May 2022, Ordaz committed to representing Mexico at international level, and was included in the preliminary roster for the 2022 CONCACAF U-20 Championship.

+El Salvador

+In 2024, Ordaz accepted a call-up to the El Salvador national team.

+Ordaz was not called up to the El Salvador squad for the CONCACAF Gold Cup due to Los Angeles FC qualifying for the 2025 FIFA Club World Cup.

+Personal life

+In October 2025, Ordaz announced his engagement in a TikTok video.